OJ17/things-I-learned-wiki/docs/Improvement/mental-health/willpower.md

 ### Summary:

-Willpower is a finite resource.
-It can be strengthened over time.
+Willpower is a finite resource, but it can be strengthened over time.